Ivy-Apps/ivy-wallet/docs/archive/Ivy-Dao.md

 # Ivy DAO

-## :warning: WARNING: This business model is deprecated! :warning:
+## :warning: WARNING: This business model is deprecated!
+See [new model](../Ivy-Apps-Business-Model.md) :warning:

 ## High-level picture
 ```mermaid